-Model 6.2 shows the present soil stratigraphy based on the site investigation and the latest contour map provided to Civiltest.
+Model 6.2 shows the present soil stratigraphy based on the site investigation and contour map provided.
 This model considers the effects of earthquake loading.
-It shows a minimum Factor of Safety (FOS) equalling 0.922 for a failure surface.
-This would indicate that the slope would have collapsed under earthquake loading.
-The existing slope has been stable for at least the age of the existing dwelling on site.
-The model does not consider the effect of vegetation.
-The roots of existing vegetation over the site are contributing to the stability of the upper SAND.
-In addition, it is the author's opinion that the shear strength of the indurated SAND applied in the stability analysis for this site could be conservative.
+It shows a minimum Factor of Safety (FOS) equalling 0.812 for failure surface on the steepest section of the slope located towards View Point road.
+This would indicate that the slope section as shown in green would have already failed.
+However, the model does not consider the effect of vegetation.
+The roots of existing vegetation over the site are most likely holding the upper SAND soils in place.

 All possible failure circles with a FOS of less than 1.5 are also shown in the above model.
-These failure circles are within the loose colluvium materials and the upper silty SAND layers.
-The depth of the failure circle is shown to be 5.0 metres from the existing surface level and this is highly unlikely.
-The failure surface would be shallow as the underlying SANDS are indurated.
-Collins, B.D. and Sitar, N. (2009) in an ASCE publication report cohesion values of 25kPa for indurated SAND.
-The modelling has adopted a cohesion of 1kPa because of the unknown depth of soil disturbance and weathering.
+These failure circles are within the loose colluvium materials and the upper silty SAND layers to a depth of up to 5.0 metres from the existing surface level.